What Is Pyromania? Causes, Symptoms, And Treatment

 Pyromania is a rare mental health disorder characterized by a fascination with fire and lighting fires.
 Those who experience this type of impulse control disorder tend to compulsively set fires, usually in an attempt to relieve anxiety or other kinds of tension.

-While the majority of people who meet the criteria for pyromania do not want to hurt anyone or damage property, it’s a risk inherent with the way this disorder manifests via firesetting behaviors.
+While the majority of people who meet the criteria for pyromania do not want to hurt anyone or damage property, this risk is inherent in the way this disorder manifests via firesetting behaviors.
 That’s why getting treatment for pyromania is vital for keeping the individual and the people and property they come in contact with safe from the negative consequences of purposeful fire-setting.
 Read on to learn more about this rare disorder, including the causes, symptoms, and how pyromania is treated.

 Are you struggling to control your impulses?